runekaagaard/mcp-notmuch-sendmail/README.md

 Note: Use | (pipe) to separate patterns.
 These are simplified patterns derived from common email clients - you may need to adjust them based on your specific needs.

+## Contributing

+Contributions are warmly welcomed!
+Whether it's bug reports, feature requests, documentation improvements, or code contributions - all input is valuable.
+Feel free to:

+- Open an issue to report bugs or suggest features
+- Submit pull requests with improvements
+- Enhance documentation or share your usage examples
+- Ask questions and share your experiences

+The goal is to make email management with Claude even better, and your insights and contributions help achieve that.

 ## Acknowledgments

 This project builds on the excellent work of others: